LLC Taxes

 Is an LLC better for taxes?

 The IRS treats LLCs as “pass-through entities” for federal income tax purposes.
-The LLC itself doesn’t pay taxes on its business income.
+The LLC itself doesn’t pay taxes on its business income, which can result in significant tax deductions.
 An LLC’s owner(s) must report their business income on their personal tax return(s).

 Do you have to file LLC taxes if you have no income?